 Address: Brody Sandor street – Close to the Hungarian National Museum

-I’m turning back with the story to the first day, the 23rd of October.
-While people were gathering at the parliament, a smaller group went to the Hungarian Radio to try to read in the 16 claims.
-Obviously the army, police, and the so called AVH – the soviet dictatorship’s militery police prevented the protesters to do it.
-However, 10 students did go in the building of the radio, while one was a 14 year old girl (who I have met at Gloria Victis).
+I’m turning back to the story on the first day, the 23rd of October.
+While people were gathering at the parliament, a smaller group went to Hungarian Radio to try to read the 16 claims.
+Obviously, the army, police, and the so-called AVH – the soviet dictatorship’s military police prevented the protesters to do it.
+However, 10 students did go into the building of the radio, while one was a 14-year-old girl (who I met at Gloria Victis).

 After the attack on the 5th of November, it wasn’t possible anymore to protect the alley and the cinema, so they had to get out from there.